aishmoitra/Python_Projects/stock_news_alert_project/README.md

-# Stock Alert Telegram Bot - Documentation
+# Stock Trading News Alert using APIs - Documentation

 This project is a simple Telegram bot that sends stock price alerts along with the latest news articles using the NewsAPI and Yahoo Finance.
 It notifies users when a specific stock’s price changes significantly and provides them with the latest news articles related to that stock.